-BOLIVAR, Mo. – Southwest Baptist University’s Phi Beta Lambda (PBL) organization had nine students compete at the PBL National Leadership Conference on June 24-27 in Anaheim, Calif., and brought home eight top-10 finishes, as well as a national championship.
+BOLIVAR, Mo. – Southwest Baptist University’s Phi Beta Lambda (PBL) organization had six students compete at the PBL National Leadership Conference on June 23-26 in Baltimore, Md., and claimed eight top-10 finishes, as well as a national championship.

-SBU PBL, which competed against more than 2,000 students, has claimed 21 top-10 finishes at nationals the last four years.
+SBU PBL, which competed against more than 1,800 students, has claimed 29 top-10 finishes at nationals the last five years.

 SBU students qualified for the national competition after an impressive showing at the PBL State Leadership Competition in April in Springfield.
-At the state competition, SBU PBL competed against 208 students and 15 universities and had 20 top-five finishes, including six first-place winners.
+At the state competition, SBU PBL had 18 top-five finishes, including five first-place winners.

 SBU national competitors included:

 “Our organization is blessed to have outstanding officers and members who strive to challenge their academic acumen on a national scale,” said Meilani Conley, SBU PBL advisor and instructor of computer and information sciences.
 “I am thankful to be a part of their journey as they embody our mission statement to become servant leaders in a global society.”

 Future Business Leaders of America-Phi Beta Lambda (PBL) is a nonprofit education association with a quarter million students preparing for careers in business and business-related fields.

 Photo cutline: (Left to right) Nathan Hooper, Josh Adams, Stephan Munsell (vice president), Emily Munsell (president), Mikayla Throne, Allison Hawkins and Meilani Conley (advisor).